Directed Subset Feedback Vertex Set is Fixed-Parameter Tractable: General -transversal Problems: Covering the Shadow of a Solution

 \begin{remark} \emph{It follows from Lemma~\ref{number-of-imp-sep} that $|\IS|\le 4^k\cdot |V(G)|$ and we can enumerate the sets in $\IS$ in time $O^*(4^k)$.} \end{remark}

 We now define a special type of shadows which we use later for the random sampling:

 \begin{definition}{\bf (exact shadows)} Let $G$ be a directed graph and $T\subseteq V(G)$ a set of terminals.
-Let $S\subseteq V(G)\setminus V^{\infty}(G)$ be a set of vertices.
-Then for $v\in V(G)$ we say that \begin{enumerate} \item $v$ is in the ``\emph{exact reverse shadow}'' of $W$ (with respect to $T$) if $W$ is a minimal $v-T$ separator in $G$, and \item $v$ is in the ``\emph{exact forward shadow}'' of $W$ (with respect to $T$) if $W$ is a minimal $T-v$ separator in $G$. \end{enumerate} \end{definition}
+Let $W\subseteq V(G)\setminus V^{\infty}(G)$ be a subset of vertices.
+Then for $v\in V(G)$ we say that \begin{enumerate} \item $v$ is in the ``\emph{exact forward shadow}'' of $W$ (with respect to $T$) if $W$ is a minimal $T-v$ separator in $G$, and \item $v$ is in the ``\emph{exact reverse shadow}'' of $W$ (with respect to $T$) if $W$ is a minimal $v-T$ separator in $G$. \end{enumerate} \end{definition}

 We refer the reader to Figure~\ref{fig:important-separators} for examples of Definitions~\ref{defn-imp-sep}, ~\ref{defn-forward-reverse-impsep} and \ref{defn-exact-shadow}.
-The exact reverse shadow of $W$ is a subset of the reverse shadow of $W$: it contains a vertex $v$ only if every vertex $w\in S$ is ``useful'' in separating $v$, i.e., vertex $w$ can be reached from $v$ and $T$ can be reached from $w$.
+Note that from the two definitions appearing in Defintion~\ref{defn-exact-shadow}, we will be using only the exact reverse shadow in the paper; the definition of exact forward shadow is given only for completeness.
+The exact reverse shadow of $W$ is a subset of the reverse shadow of $W$: it contains a vertex $v$ only if every vertex $w\in S$ is ``useful'' in separating $v$ from $T$, i.e., vertex $w$ can be reached from $v$ and $T$ can be reached from $w$.
 Similarly for the forward shadow.
 This slight difference between the shadow and the exact shadow will be crucial in the analysis of the algorithm (Section~\ref{sec:analysis-algorithm}).

 The weaker version of the random sampling described in Section~\ref{sec:random-sampling-1} (Theorem~\ref{th:random-sampling-bad}) randomly selects members of $\IS$ and creates a subset by taking the union of the exact reverse shadows of these sets.
 The following lemma will be used to give an upper bound on the probability that a vertex is covered by the union. \begin{lemma} Let $z$ be any vertex.
 Then there are at most $4^{k}$ members of $\IS$ that contain $z$ in their exact reverse shadows. \end{lemma}